-El Holt-Oram syndrome, a disease of genetic origin that produces malformations that affect several organs, mainly the upper extremities and the heart.
+El Holt-Oram syndrome, a disease of genetic origin that produces malformations that affect various organs, mainly the upper extremities and the heart.

-Bannon participated in a Triathlon in the city of Chicago, in the Super Sprint category for children, where he completed 200 meters of swimming, 7 kilometers of cycling and 2 kilometers of running race.
+Bannon participated in a Triathlon in the city of Chicago, in the Super Sprint category for children, where he completed 200 meters of swimming, 7 kilometers of cycling and 2 kilometers of running on foot.

 A video of him trying to jump into a drawer went viral

-Some time ago a video of him went viral, where he looked like he was trying to jump into a drawer until he finally got it.
+Some time ago a video of him went viral, where he looked like he was trying to jump into a drawer until he finally succeeded.

 You may also be interested in this